llquillo/llquillo/README.md

-- 👋 Hi, I’m @llquillo
+- 💕 Hi, I’m @llquillo
-- 👀 I’m interested in Mobile & Web Development
+- 👀 I’m interested in Programming in general! <3
-- 🌱 I’m currently learning Flutter, Python, Django
+- 🌱 I’m currently reviewing low-level programming languages (C and Assembly)
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me loisjanequillo@gmail.com

 <!---